Reign of Terror: Major events

-On 8 Messidor (26 June 1794), the French army won the Battle of Fleurus, which marked a turning point in France's military campaign and undermined the necessity of wartime measures and the legitimacy of the Revolutionary Government.
+On 26 June the French army won the Battle of Fleurus, which marked a turning point in France's military campaign and undermined the necessity of wartime measures and the legitimacy of the revolutionary government.
+In early July about 60 individuals were arrested as "enemies of the people" and accused of conspiring against liberty.
+The total of death sentences in Paris in July was more than double the number in June, with two new mass graves dug at Picpus Cemetery by mid-July.
+There was widespread agreement among deputies that their parliamentary immunity, in place since 1 April 1793, had become perilous.
+On 14 July Robespierre had Fouché expelled.
+To evade arrest about 50 deputies avoided staying at home.

 Thermidorian Reaction

 The fall of Robespierre was brought about by a combination of those who wanted more power for the Committee of Public Safety (and a more radical policy than he was willing to allow) and the moderates who completely opposed the revolutionary government.
-They had, between them, made the Law of 22 Prairial one of the charges against him, so that, after his fall, to advocate terror would be seen as adopting the policy of a convicted enemy of the republic, putting the advocate's own head at risk.
+They had, between them, made the Law of 22 Prairial one of the charges against him, so that after his fall, to advocate terror would be seen as adopting the policy of a convicted enemy of the republic, putting the advocate's own head at risk.

 Between his arrest and his execution, Robespierre may have tried to commit suicide by shooting himself, although the bullet wound he sustained, whatever its origin, only shattered his jaw.
-Alternatively, he may have been shot by the gendarme Merda.
+Alternatively, he may have been shot by the gendarme Charles-André Merda.
+According to Bourdon, Méda then hit Couthon's adjutant in his leg.
+Couthon was found lying at the bottom of a staircase in a corner, having fallen from the back of his adjutant.
+Saint-Just gave himself up without a word.
+According to Méda, Hanriot tried to escape by a concealed staircase to the third floor and his apartment.
 The great confusion that arose during the storming of the municipal Hall of Paris, where Robespierre and his friends had found refuge, makes it impossible to be sure of the wound's origin.
-In any case, Robespierre was guillotined the next day, together with Saint-Just, Couthon, and his brother Augustin Robespierre.
+A group of 15 to 20 conspirators were locked up in a room inside the Hôtel de Ville.
+In any case, Robespierre was guillotined the next day, together with Saint-Just, Couthon and his brother Augustin Robespierre.
+The day following his demise, approximately half of the Paris Commune (70 members) met their fate at the guillotine.

-For a long time it was considered that the Terror ended on 9 Thermidor year II (27 July 1794) with the fall of Robespierre and his supporters and their execution the following day.
-Today historians are more nuanced.
-They recall that only the Law of 22 Prairial was abolished in the days following 9 Thermidor, and that the revolutionary court and the law of suspects were not abolished for many months, while executions continued.
+According to Barère, who just like Robespierre never went on mission: "We did not deceive ourselves that Saint-Just, cut out as a more dictatorial boss, would have finished by overthrowing [Robespierre] to put himself in his place; we also knew that we who stood in the way of his projects, he would have us guillotined; we overthrew him."